hexaxsoftwares/houx.js/README.md

 <script src="https://cdn.jsdelivr.net/gh/prince9216/PixelJs@main/pixel.global.dev.js"></script>
 ## Getting Started
-Once you have Pixel installed in your project, you can start using it by destructuring the necessary components from the global Pixel Object.
+Once you have Pixel available in your project, the global namespace "Pixel" will be exposed to your file.
+You can start using it by destructuring the necessary components from the global Pixel Object.

 Here's an example of how to import the required modules:

 const { initBuild, Template, data, H, NodeMake, ref } = Pixel;
 ## Basic Usage
-Let's explore some basic usage of Pixel by going through  key concepts and examples.
+Let's explore some basic usage of Pixel by going through some important key concepts and examples.

 ## Widgets and model instances

 In Pixel, you define widgets that encapsulate your UI components.
 A widget is an independent entity that can have its own state, UI structure and behavior.
 Every Pixel widget Manages it's own state.

+This can be confusing at the moment , but dont bother, this documentation is designed for both beginners and experienced developers alike.

+You do not need to be a profession but basic knowledge of both html, css and javascript are required.
+If you are completly new to programming, it is'nt a good idea to jump right into a framework.

-To create a widget,you should  use the initBuild function to iniatialize an initall Widget build.
+To create a widget,you should  use the initBuild function to iniatialize a Pixel widget build .
 This can do for a start.

 Here is a minimal example of using pixel